Andy Anderson (actor): Film and television

+After taking a hiatus from music, Anderson returned to working as a gardener, before turning his attention to acting.
+Upon sending out a photo and a written submission, Anderson attracted the attention of New Zealand's South Pacific Television.
+He joined the cast of Radio Waves in 1979, playing the part of a stoned DJ.

-After moving overseas for some time (reputedly to evade a death threat made by a Sydney underworld figure) Anderson returned to Australia and began performing regularly on Australian TV from the mid-1970s, with appearances in The Sullivans (as Jim Sullivan), Gloss (as Matt Winter), Prisoner (as Rick Manning), Fire (as John Kennedy) and a starring role in the talking-dog sitcom The Bob Morrison Show as Steve Morrison.
+He then returned to Australia and began performing regularly on Australian TV from the mid-1970s to appear in The Sullivans, playing the role of Jim Sullivan.
+Regular roles in numerous television series followed, including Gloss as Matt Winter, Prisoner as Rick Manning, Fire as John Kennedy and a starring role in the talking-dog sitcom The Bob Morrison Show as Steve Morrison.

-Guest appearances on television include: The Flying Doctors, Halifax f.p., A Country Practice, Xena: Warrior Princess, Hercules: The Legendary Journeys, Heartbreak High, Water Rats, All Saints, Blue Heelers, Neighbours and Stingers.

-He had a prominent featured role as detective Lochie Renford in the first season of the acclaimed ABC-TV police series Phoenix (1992–93).
-In 2012 he had a recurring featured role as Vince, the minder of drug lord Harry Montebello, in the ABC-TV crime drama series The Straits.
+He had a prominent featured role as detective Lochie Renford in the first season of the acclaimed ABC TV police series Phoenix (1992–1993).
+In 2012 he had a recurring featured role as Vince, the minder of drug lord Harry Montebello, in the ABC crime drama series The Straits.

+His guest appearances on television have included The Flying Doctors, Halifax f.p., A Country Practice, Xena: Warrior Princess, Hercules: The Legendary Journeys, Heartbreak High, Water Rats, All Saints, Blue Heelers, Neighbours, Stingers, Packed to the Rafters, Sea Patrol, McLeod's Daughters and The Man from Snowy River.

-On film, he is known for playing the role as John Livingston in the film Anacondas: The Hunt for the Blood Orchid and also starred in House of Wax and Tracker (2010).
+On film, Anderson is known for playing the role of John Livingston in the Hollywood film Anacondas: The Hunt for the Blood Orchid (2004) and also starred in House of Wax (2005) and Tracker (2010).
+He also had cameos in Swerve and Honk if You're Horny.

+Personal life

+Anderson moved to Palmerston North in New Zealand with his wife Karen, prior to rebooting his music career.
+He has a daughter, Christal.

+In 1966, during his early music career, Anderson was diagnosed with a brain aneurysm, and spent two weeks in hospital.
+His alcoholism saw him suffer from a bout of Pancreatitis, landing him in intensive care.
+He eventually went to rehabilitation for alcoholism in Hanmer Springs.